 Signs

-Yellowed at the insulator, as if "glazed" appearance.
-This indicates that with strong acceleration, the temperatures in the combustion chamber rise sharply.
+The insulator has a yellowed, glassy appearance.
+This indicates that under strong acceleration, temperatures in the combustion chamber increase sharply.
 Normal deposits melt and form conductive coatings.
-At high speeds, this causes misfiring.
+At high speeds this causes misfires.

 Recommendations

 Install new spark plugs.
-Consider using cooler spark plugs if you don't want to change your driving style.
+Consider using colder spark plugs if you don't want to change your driving style.

 Signs

-Deposits of combustion products lay between the electrodes.
-Strong deposits accumulated and formed a bridge in the interelectrode gap.
-The formation of a spark in the candle stops, which leads to the absence of ignition of the combustible mixture in the cylinder.
+Combustion product deposits have formed between the electrodes.
+Heavy deposits have accumulated and formed a bridge across the electrode gap.
+The formation of a spark in the spark plug stops, which leads to the absence of ignition of the combustible mixture in the cylinder.

 Recommendations

-Locate the failed spark plug and remove deposits between the electrodes.
+Find the failed spark plug and remove the deposits between the electrodes.

 Normal candle